 This is not an accident.

 You’re supposed to use them – bend and flex and feel.

 You don’t need a high-heeled sole because that’s not the way your body is designed.
 That can put your pelvis all out of whack and mess with your posture.

 So what makes Xero Shoes sandals comfortable is mostly how they get out of the way and let your feet move naturally, let your body move naturally, and give you just the right amount of protection for whatever you want to be doing.

-And then we go to our 6-millimeter sole—we call that Contact—and that’s the same idea but just, again, 50% thicker.
+And then we go to our 6-millimeter sole — we call that Contact — and that’s the same idea but just, again, 50% thicker.
 So it’s a little more trail-friendly.
-Our Venture sandal as an example — the Venture is actually just a ready-to-wear product made with our 6-millimeter Contact sole from our DIY sandal making kit.

 The first layer is our FeelTrue rubber which gives you abrasion resistance.
 The TrailFoam middle layer evens out the bumps.
 The BareFoam on top gives just that little bit of cushioning underneath your foot that makes you go “Aaaah.”